ucancprem/Weather-Application/README.md

 #Run Unit Tests

-Open your command prompt(use `cmd`) and navigate into folder "Weather-Application"
+Open your command prompt(use `cmd`) and navigate to the folder "Weather-Application"

 #a) Run all the methods in both test classes using below commands